 GENERAL TERMS AND CONDITIONS

-1. Scope and execution of the contract
+1. Scope and execution of the assignment

-2. Obligation of secrecy
+2. duty of confidentiality

-3. Co-operation with third parties
+3. involvement of third parties

 4. Remedy of defects